INDIA TEMPLES

 Just north of the City of Delhi, the Yamuna River is wide and flat and peaceful, winding through undeveloped land, with a scattering of people.
 The river is not pristine, but it has an appealing naturalness.

 But the smell and the colour of this tributary are astonishing.
 The water is India-ink black.
 The smell is barnyard-organic fermented with chemical plant acrid – manure and methane.
-At the point where the black tributary joins the Yamuna’s riverbed, the smell is almost too strong to bear.
+Where the black tributary joins the Yamuna’s riverbed, the smell is too strong to bear.

 People at the beach wash clothes in this water, people come to take a dip in the Yamuna’s sacred flow, to wash away their sins, as if anything they have done could be cleansed by water this dirty.
 It’s not wise to even put your hand in the water.
 It is unimaginable, almost immeasurably, filthy.